If you are experiencing a medical emergency please dial 911 immediately

-Myxedema coma is a rare condition requiring emergency care that can occur in a person who has untreated, severe hypothyroidism.
+Myxedema coma is a rare condition that needs emergency care.
+It can occur in a person who has untreated, severe hypothyroidism.
 It usually occurs in older adults who have other illnesses, such as a serious infection or heart attack, along with their hypothyroidism.

 Death can occur if myxedema coma is not treated.
 Emergency treatment may include thyroid hormone replacement given in a vein (intravenously) and steroid therapy.